Yanqing-Shi/SFWRENG-4AL3-Final/README.md

 This project uses PyTorch to train a simple CNN for binary classification on aircraft images.
 The main workflow is active learning: train on the existing labeled images, select uncertain unlabeled thumbnails, label those images with a small Tkinter GUI, then add the newly labeled samples back into the training set.

+# Background

+Online image databases for plane spotting (airliners.net, jetphotos.com, planespotters.net) accepts public-taken aircrafts, and in cooperation with live-trackers (flightradar24, radarbox), publish aircraft photos on the radar tracker.
+The main purpose of such move is to give clear identification of each aircraft, and therefore side photos (taken angle in perpendicular to the flight direction) is preferred.
+In some photo angles, the image looks more artistic, but the aircraft in the image is not identifyable.
+One of such example is the head image.
+The project trains a model to tell which images are eligiable to be shown on the palne tracker.

 ## Project Structure

 ```text